jasonbayton/11ty/_src/projects/web-app-generator/index.md

 WAG turns a hosted web app into an installable Android app.
 Configure display mode, orientation, theme colour and per-app permissions in a browser form, and download a signed APK or AAB ready for distribution through your EMM.

-The wrapped app behaves like a native installation: no address bar, no bookmarks, no other tabs - just your URL in a Chromium WebView with the display chrome you chose.
+The wrapped app behaves like a native installation, with the display chrome you chose: Standalone for a typical app feel, Minimal UI to keep a slim URL bar and refresh button visible, or Full screen for kiosk and signage scenarios where every pixel matters.

 <a class="button" href="https://gen.bayton.org/webapp/">Open WAG</a>
 <a class="button" href="support/">Documentation</a>